MicrosoftDocs/microsoft-365-docs/microsoft-365/security/office-365-security/submissions-teams.md

 - **In the Teams admin center**: On by default and controls whether users are able to report messages from Teams.
 When this setting is turned off, users can't report messages within Teams, so the corresponding setting in the Microsoft 365 Defender portal is irrelevant.

 - **In the Microsoft 365 Defender portal**: On by default.
-If user reporting of messages is turned on in the Teams admin center, you must have it turned on in the Defender portal for submissions to show up correctly.
+If user reporting of messages is turned on in the Teams admin center, you must have it turned on in the Defender portal for user reports to show up correctly.

 ### Turn off or turn on user reporting in the Teams admin center